-One of four Heritage Binjai Trees in Singapore
+One of four Heritage Binjai Trees in Singapore (Taken with Diana F+ with Provia 400X) |

 I was in Spottiswoode Park earlier this month to collect a python-skin bag to replace a cobra-skin bag that had tore under mysterious circumstances.
 (Snakes have very thin skin?)
 As I rambled down Spottiswoode Park Road, something made me cross the road to look at this lone tree standing in a field.